Lufthansa targets 60-70% of pre-pandemic passenger numbers by year-end

-FRANKFURT, July 14 (Reuters) - Passenger numbers at Lufthansa (LHAG.DE) are currently around 40% of pre-pandemic levels and it is aiming to reach 60-70% by the end of the year, a manager at the German airline said.
+FRANKFURT (Reuters) - Passenger numbers at Lufthansa are currently around 40% of pre-pandemic levels and it is aiming to reach 60-70% by the end of the year, a manager at the German airline said.

 “We started into the summer with about 10% of passengers and 15% of flights compared to pre-crisis levels”, Jens Fehlinger said.